How to Set up Conversion Tracking in Google Analytics with Webflow

 What is Conversion Tracking?

-In the realm of online marketing, conversion tracking refers to the process of monitoring and analyzing user actions that result in desired outcomes or conversions.
-These conversions can be a wide range of actions, such as making a purchase, filling out a form, or signing up for a newsletter.
-By tracking these actions, you can gather valuable data about the effectiveness of your marketing strategies and make data-driven decisions to improve your conversion rates.
+In online marketing, conversion tracking refers to the process of monitoring and analyzing user actions that result in desired outcomes or conversions.
+These conversions can include:

 Why is Conversion Tracking Important for Webflow Users?